Daedalus-Robotics/avr_system/README.md

-# avr_vmc_conex
+# avr_system
-A node to trigger the Conex Tool Box dropper
+A node to control general system functions

+This helps manage shutdowns and updates over the multiple onboard computers.